-Start looking for the peculiar pelican, called Petro that is very dear to both its inhabitants and tourists.
+Once your accommodation is sorted out, start looking for the peculiar pelican, called Petro that is very dear to both its inhabitants and tourists.
 Go through its old town to discover its typical buildings, white and blue is one of the most memorable color combinations of all postcards.
 It has a special charm!

 To end the day visit one of its mills, the popular Boni mill, is one of the most historic.
 From here you can enjoy beautiful panoramic views of Mykonos, the sunset creates a mixture of beautiful colors.

 You will not see anything as beautiful as this!
 Have a drink or dinner at the famous Little Venice, a most peculiar port.
 Then go out partying a enjoy the nightlife Mykonos is so famous for!

 Day 5: Mykonos Beaches

 You cannot come to the beautiful island of Mykonos without enjoying some of its paradisaical beaches.
 I am going to leave you several options so that you can decide between them for today.

 The Psarou beach is one of the most popular daily.
 If you want to have several services such as sun loungers, bars nearby and other amenities this is the perfect beach.